 Apar Gupta, a lawyer in Delhi who works on digital privacy, however, pointed out that the hard distinction between the concepts of public and private had been negated by a nine-judge bench of the Supreme Court in a judgement on the right to privacy on August 24, 2017.

 Justice K Kaul, one of the nine judges, said in the judgement: “Thus, for e.g., if the posting on social media websites is meant only for a certain audience, which is possible as per tools available, then it cannot be said that all and sundry in public have a right to somehow access that information and make use of it.”

 Gupta argued: “For the government to scrape information from a person’s Twitter and Facebook accounts, even if they are public, conflicts with their autonomy that such information will be catalogued by the government and placed within a database.
 Most immediately it will make people self-censor themselves out of fear.”

 The 2018 bid document is silent on whether the consent of social media users will be taken before monitoring their conversations.
 It is also not clear on how the misuse of such data can be prevented.

 India does not yet have a law to ensure data protection or to define the process of obtaining consent from individuals before using their data.
-A government-appointed committee made recommendations on Friday, which some legal experts decried as a blow to the idea of consent and the right to privacy.
+An expert committee of the government made recommendations on Friday, which experts decried as XXX. [will link to Sruthisagar’s story once published]